cgorton1313/ocean-alliance/README.md

 Ocean Alliance is a program based in Gloucester, Massachusetts that studies the behavioral patterns and genetics of different species of whales.

-Their team is responsible for the creation of the SnotBot, which is a renovated drone that collects snot from the whale's blow (the air that is expelled from their blowholes).
-This allows them access to whale DNA without interfering with the whale personally.
+Their team is responsible for the creation of the SnotBot, which is a drone that collects snot from the whale's blow (the air that is expelled from their blowholes).
+This allows access to whale DNA without interfering with the whale invasively.

 ## Snotbot Tracker

-This website is responsible for
+This website...

+## Deployment Details

+The server is restarted automatically every minute by executing the following cron job: cd /home/penguinh/snotbot.whale.org/ && nohup /home/penguinh/bin/node /home/penguinh/snotbot.whale.org/index.js &